Skip to content

 Transformer Era 2017-2022 BERT, GPT series, T5, DALL-E, Stable Diffusion Hallucination, alignment, cost

-Foundation Models 2022-present GPT-4, Claude, Gemini, open-source LLMs, multimodal models, AI agents Safety, regulation, societal impact
+Foundation Models 2022-2024 GPT-4, Claude, Gemini, open-weight LLMs, multimodal models Safety, regulation, societal impact

 AI Paradigms